A Journey to the Self.

 To Live Is to interpret...

 Lately, I’ve been thinking, or more like feeling, that the more present I am in my existence, the more I realize I’m constantly dancing.
-Not just physically (though catch me on the dance floor👀), but metaphorically, energetically, spiritually; with people, ideas, memories, even random thoughts mid-walk.
+Not just physically (though catch me on the dance floor👀), but metaphorically, energetically, spiritually; with people, ideas, memories, even random thoughts mid-walk or mid-stillness.

 These dances are a fusion of who I am and what the moment offers me.
 It’s like life hands me an improv setlist, and I riff off of it with everything I’ve got.
 When I’ve got it, of course 😂